Golden Axe: The Duel: Reception

-Golden Axe: The Duel received middling reviews from critics.
-Reviewing the Saturn version, Maximum judged the game to be decent in both playability and graphics, but highly criticized the lack of originality, and complained that the potion-dropping imp mechanic makes executing super moves overly convoluted.
+Golden Axe: The Duel received a score of 7.0253 out of 10 in a 2000 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Saturn titles at the number 637 spot.
+The Saturn version was met with mixed reception from critics.
+Sega Saturn Magazines Tom Guise praised the "arcade exact" conversion, the potion-dropping imp mechanic, the impressive graphics, and the music, but felt that the game was "outclassed" by the imminent ports of Virtua Fighter 2 and X-Men: Children of the Atom.
+Maximum judged the game to be decent in both playability and graphics, but highly criticized the lack of originality, and complained that the potion-dropping imp mechanic makes executing super moves overly convoluted.
 They summarized the game as "a clear example of competent programmers coding up a lacking concept".
-Tom Guise of Sega Saturn Magazine praised the "arcade exact" conversion, the potion-dropping imp mechanic, the impressive graphics, and the music, but felt that the game was "outclassed" by the imminent ports of Virtua Fighter 2 and X-Men: Children of the Atom.

 The four reviewers of Electronic Gaming Monthly also praised the potion-dropping imp mechanic, but felt that the game simply did not stand out from previous 2D fighters, and in particular its visuals were overly similar to Samurai Shodown.
-GamePro said it was "a lame fighting game at its best", citing the dull moves, absence of combos, and the difficulty in getting the moves to work.
-A reviewer for Next Generation called it "solid, if uninspired".
+Next Generation called it "solid, if uninspired".
 He elaborated the animation, graphics, control interface, and special moves hold up to the best fighting games released during the 16-bit era, which simultaneously places it as both a generation out-of-date and a recommended title for fans of old 2D fighting games.
+GamePros Lawrence Neves said it was "a lame fighting game at its best", citing the dull moves, absence of combos, and the difficulty in getting the moves to work.